 What really makes Gordon Ramsay stand out as a television personality is his bluntness and fiery temper.
 He has a strict demeanor and doesn’t shy away from using plenty of expletives.
 During his career as a television personality, he combined activities in the film, hospitality, and food industry.
 He also promotes chefs who apprentice under his wing.

 However, Ramsay rose to prominence not only due to his gastronomic talents but also due to presenting TV shows about competitive cookery and food, such as the British series Hell’s Kitchen, The F Word, and Ramsay’s Kitchen Nightmares.
 These shows are what really made everyone know Gordon Ramsay.
 In other words, after 2004 his fame grew worldwide.

-Another relevant aspect to note is our use of quail eggs instead of chicken eggs.
-It’s an ingredient replacement that even Chef Ramsay would approve of, we think.
+Another relevant aspect to note is our my of quail eggs instead of chicken eggs.
+It’s an ingredient replacement that even Chef Ramsay would approve of, I think.
 After all, he is all for making recipes healthier and better-tasting!
 Let’s check out Gordon Ramsay’s brownie recipe ingredient list!

 - 1 tsp vanilla extract

 - pinch of salt